TP.3 Reloaded

-TP.3 Reloaded is the seventh studio album by American R&B singer R. Kelly.
+TP.3 Reloaded (an abbreviation of Twelve Play.3) is the seventh studio album by American R&B singer R. Kelly.
 It was released by Jive Records on July 5, 2005, in the United States.
 The third installment in Kelly's 12 Play series, it includes the first five parts of the song "Trapped in the Closet".
 The album became his fifth number-one on the US Billboard 200 album chart, and sold more than 1.02 million copies within its first three months of release.

 Critical reception

 TP.3 Reloaded received mixed reviews from critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has an average score of 60 based on 18 reviews.
 Christian Hoard from Rolling Stone called the album a "return to form".
 He wrote that TP.3 Reloaded "shows how little Kelly has learned about life and how much he’s learned about hitmaking" and noted that it was "easy on the ears, a little ridiculous and enthralling all at once."
 Rob Mitchum from Pitchfork felt that TP3 Reloaded was "one of those albums where every song sounds like a radio single [...]
 Kelly cruises through genres like he's giving a guided tour, hitting crunk, dancehall, hip-hop, reggaeton, and naturally, a handful of bedroom ballads along the way.
 Production work is minimal, guest stars pay deference to their album host, and the entire album puts Kelly, his malleable voice, and his considerable persona center stage."
 Brian Sims from HipHopDX found that TP.3 Reloaded "presents a balanced R. Kelly, his artistic genius channeled through several genres, not overdone with just one."

 Vibe remarked that "while the content is strictly sex obsessed, the range of musical styles here is as varied and satisfying as the many positions and places the album will take you."
 In his review for New York Times, Jon Pareles noted that "Kelly models his singing and songwriting on Stevie Wonder, Michael Jackson and especially Prince.
 But he is now the unquestioned master of the ultra-slow groove, where the beat turns into an inner throb as notes ooze and drip from his synthesizers."
 Billboards Gail Mitchell felt that with 'TP.3 Reloaded, Kelly "doesn't break any new lyrical ground, but [his] talent for penning original, infectious grooves remains intact."
 Nathan Rabin from The A.V.
 Club wrote that TP.3 Reloaded "initially seems like a rote exercise in self-parody, then a delightful romp in self-parody, then finally something in between" and called it "intermittently fun but uneven."
 Stylus Magazine critic Thomas Inskeep declared the album "uneven by and large, and below what we all know R.’s capable of, this one mostly shoots blanks."